yu2491/CV/README.md

 #### Makers Academy (July 2020 to October 2020)

-- OOP, TDD, MVC, DDD
+- OOP, TDD, MVC
 - Agile/XP
 - Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- RSpec, Jasmine, Capybara

 #### University of Exeter (September 2009 to July 2012)

 - BSc Human Biosciences - 2:2
 - The course covered many aspects of both biosciences and sports science.
 With modules in anatomy, biomechanics, physiology, forensics and microbiology.
-- I was also part of the Netball High Performance Squad and Rugby, Global Chums & Mind Your Head Societies.
+- I was also part of the Netball High Performance Squad, Rugby, Global Chums & Mind Your Head Societies.

 #### Any other qualifications